serafim-tkachenko/e-buddy/README.md

 # e-buddy
-The environment to help stay in touch
+The environment to help different teams staying in touch all around the world.
+The Marcus bot is designed to automate some tasks and get some information aboput what's going on.